progit/progit/it/09-git-internals/01-chapter9.markdown

 	=> GET objects/08/5bb3bcb608e1e8451d4b2432f8ecbe6306e7e7
 	(179 bytes of data)

-That gives you your next commit object.
-Grab the tree object:
+Che ti restituisce il seguente oggetto commit e scarica l’albero:

 	=> GET objects/cf/da3bf379e4f8dba8717dee55aab78aef7f4daf
 	(404 - Not Found)

-Oops — it looks like that tree object isn’t in loose format on the server, so you get a 404 response back.
+Oops: sembra che l’oggetto sul server non sia in formato sciolto, e per questo hai ricevuto un errore 404.
 There are a couple of reasons for this — the object could be in an alternate repository, or it could be in a packfile in this repository.
 Git checks for any listed alternates first:

 	=> GET objects/info/http-alternates
 	(empty file)